Table Of Contents

 Termite Baiting Systems

-Other termite control companies may offer different bait stations to try, or you can go it alone and make your own.
-A word of caution about making your bait stations: make sure you work with a professional, as this is a difficult task that requires a lot of skill.
-However, if you are skilled at DIY, then by all means, do it.
-In the long run, it may be less expensive and save you a lot of time than taking professional termite control services to work with bait stations.
+Termite control suppliers offer many different bait stations to try, or you can go it alone and make your own.
+If you are skilled at DIY, then by all means, do it.
+In the long run, it may be less expensive and save you a lot of time in comparison to taking professional termite control services to maintain bait stations.

 Which Type Of Bait?

 Several things work as bait for termites.
 Wood, paper, cardboard, cotton, grass clippings, paper towels, pasta, etc., are just some of them.
 First, try and think of any possible termite infestation areas in your property.
 Termites like wooded areas, hillsides, mounds, and coastal areas.
-In your search, termite experts often recommend hillsides and rice fields as suitable habitats for termites.
+Termite experts often check and treat timber fixtures suspected to be infested by termites.